 After all, there are radioactive materials naturally found in the environment around us, in some of the foods we eat, such as bananas, and even in our own bodies.
 The mineral potassium creates radiation!
 We are also exposed to radiation through X-rays and other tests.

 But at a certain point, your radiation exposure turns into a potentially harmful level that puts your health at risk.
 So what are safe radiation levels and at what point do conditions become dangerous?

 What Are Normal Radiation Levels?

-Geiger counters can show levels of alpha, ionizing beta, gamma radiation, X-rays, and even EMFs in your setting.
+Geiger counters can show and alarm about high levels of ionizing radiation such as beta, gamma, X-rays, and even EMFs in your environment.

 When Do Radiation Levels Get Dangerous?

-Levels of radiation that show a clear sign of cancer increases is 100 mSv per year.
+The level of radiation that shows a clear sign of cancer increases is 100 mSv per year.
 It’s important to consider how radiation levels can add up from different sources, so it's important to keep track of the radiation levels throughout a year to be safe.
 The 100 mSv mark is also the limit that radiation workers are supposed to have for their exposure within a five-year timespan.

 Checking Your Radiation Levels